 Every client, business, and deal is unique, and each has their unique needs.
 Your goal should be to be acutely aware of the biggest pain points of your client, and have a good understanding of how your product or service can alleviate that pain.

 Your champion can be one of your most important assets during a sales journey.
+The goal of your sales qualification process is to:

-- Recognizing that person,
+- Recognize that person,

-are extremely important steps that can significantly accelerate your sales cycle.
+These are extremely important steps that can significantly accelerate your sales cycle.

 Which companies use MEDDIC?